Compsolechia eupecta

 Compsolechia eupecta is a moth of the family Gelechiidae.
 It was described by Edward Meyrick in 1914.
 It is found in Guyana and Brazil.

-The wingspan is 12–13 mm.
+Compsolechia eupecta's wingspan is 12–13 mm.
 The forewings are grey with an indistinct dark fuscous dot in the disc at one-fourth.
-The stigmata are small, indistinct and dark fuscous, the plical obliquely before the first discal.
+The moth's stigmata are small, indistinct and dark fuscous, the plical obliquely before the first discal.
 There is a grey-whitish slightly incurved subterminal line from four-fifths of the costa to the tornus, edged anteriorly by a narrow fascia of dark fuscous suffusion.
 There is also a series of blackish dots around the apical portion of the costa and termen.
 The hindwings are dark fuscous.